 The practice of slavery in Australia didn't end at the same time it did in the United States.
 There was no war, and there was no proclamation decreeing that all slaves must go free.
 In fact, slavery didn't end in Australia until the 1970s.
 However, it did take a different form than it did in the United States.

-In 1967, following the example of the Civil Rights Movement in America, the Aborigines began to fight for equal rights.
-The white Australians -- the only ones with the power to vote -- passed a referendum to the Australian constitution that gave Aborigines the right to vote.
-The passing of the referendum also meant that Aborigines could be included in future censuses, officially recognizing them as citizens of Australia.
+In 1967, following the example of the Civil Rights Movement in America, the Aboriginal people began to fight for equal rights.
+The white Australians -- the only ones with the power to vote -- passed a referendum to the Australian constitution that gave Aboriginal people the right to vote.
+The passing of the referendum also meant that Aboriginal people could be included in future censuses, officially recognizing them as citizens of Australia.

-Aborigines are still fighting for equality in Australia today, and racism is still prevalent throughout the continent.
+Aboriginal people are still fighting for equality in Australia today, and racism is still prevalent throughout the continent.
 The life expectancy of a typical Aborigine lags almost 20 years behind that of a typical white Australian [source: The Independent].
-Aborigines still don't own most of the land that was taken from them during the colonial period.
+Aboriginal people still don't own most of the land that was taken from them during the colonial period.